afilimonov/model-risk-management/data/whitepaper/riskcalc-3.1-whitepaper.md

 At the same time, we also employ more than 200 specific data-quality metrics and filters, designed in conjunction with participating lenders, to ensure data quality that is essential to model integrity.
 To support the RiskCalc v3.1 suite

 The increase in default activity is seen in our private firm database.
 It can also be seen in bond defaults (Hamilton, 2003) and our proprietary public firm default database.
----
-of models specifically, we apply several additional advanced statistical techniques for managing data quality.
-As a result, the modeling datasets are very clean.
-For example, in developing the United States model, we removed more than 69 percent of the data submitted by contributors because it contained notable errors.
-Of particular importance are two techniques we implement to check for misclassified defaults and detect potentially fraudulent statements and/or statements that exhibit data entry errors.
-(For more information, please see Section 3.4, “Further Modeling Improvements.”)

 ## 2.3 Support for Regulatory Requirements